MohanGsk/ApplicationInsights-Home/ENDPOINT-PROTOCOL.md

  * 429 & 503 should retry according to the [Retry-After policy](#Retry-After Policy).

  * If one or more items but not all were accepted, 206 (Partial Accept) is returned as the HTTP Status Code.
 Each individual item may have a specific error status code as defined by the response body definition below allowing the SDK to know the status of specific items.

+ * If the item was sampled, 206 is returned as the telemetry item specific error statusCode.
+These items have been accepted and sampled so they should be considered accepted and not retried.

  * If no items were accepted, the endpoint returns the status code of the first item in the payload.
 Each individual item may have a specific error code as defined by the response body definition below.